robust-ml/robust-ml.github.io/faq.md

 We maintain two lists: one for [published defenses][defenses] and one for [unpublished defenses][preprints].
-Both contain defenses for the white-box threat model that have open source code that implements the [robustml API][robustml].
+Both contain defenses for the white-box threat model that are open-source, implement the [robustml API][robustml], and have pre-trained models available.

 In the absence of first-party implementations, we accept third-party implementations.
 If a first-party implementation for a listed defense becomes